Aider-AI/aider/aider/website/docs/usage/copypaste.md

 It simply streamlines steps (1) and (4) that are interactions with aider, and which should not be under the scope of an LLM web chat TOS.

-If you have concerns that
+If you are concerned that
-the automatic interactions with aider in steps (1) and (4) may be problematic with respect to your LLM web chat provider's TOS, you can forego `--copy-paste` mode, and manually use `/copy-context` and `/paste`.
+the automatic interactions with aider in steps (1) and (4) may be problematic with respect to your LLM web chat provider's TOS, you can forego `--copy-paste` mode.
+Instead, manually use the `/copy-context` and `/paste` commands if that will keep you in compliance.

-These features are not intended to be used in violation of any service's Terms Of Use.
+Again, do not use these features in violation of any service's Terms Of Use.